Enalean/tuleap/plugins/tracker/scripts/lib/rich-text-editor/README.md

     },
     onEditorInit: (ckeditor: CKEDITOR.editor, textarea: HTMLTextAreaElement) => {
-        // React on creation of the CKEditor (only in "html" format) }
+        // React on creation of the CKEditor (only in "html" format) },
+    onEditorDataReady: (ckeditor: CKEDITOR.editor) => {
+        // This is only useful in Tracker Artifact view to setup @tuleap/mention.
+        // There is no other use for this callback.
+    }
 }